Public and Regulatory

 - R v H – Defended a mortician charged with theft of body parts from a number of different hospital mortuaries over a number of years.
-A non-custodial sentence was secured
+A non-custodial sentence was secured.

 - R v S – Defence of a fisherman in which the legitimacy of the entire European fishing quota system was in issue.
-Issues such as the legislation being unlawful due to reasons of anti-competitiveness were advanced as well as other constitutional issues involving the interaction between UK and European legislation
+Issues such as the legislation being unlawful due to reasons of anti-competitiveness were advanced as well as other constitutional issues involving the interaction between UK and European legislation.

-‘Stephen is a meticulous and confident performer who is both charming and hardworking’.
+Chambers & Partners states that ‘Stephen is a meticulous and confident performer who is both charming and hardworking’.
 He is active in a wide range of areas, and has notable specialisations in fraud and copyright theft’.

 ‘…(he) honed his skills in engineering and financial services before coming to the Bar.
-He wins acclaim for his charming manner and clear headedness’.
+He wins acclaim for his charming manner and clear-headedness’.

-Stephen has a ‘…wealth of experience in the cross-examination of experts (in a variety of fields) and (he) has lectured…on the topic of ‘The expert witness’.
+Legal 500 particularly refers to his, ‘…wealth of experience in the cross-examination of experts (in a variety of fields) and (he) has lectured…on the topic of ‘The expert witness’.

 Professional qualifications & appointments